meg768/installing-new-rpi-from-scratch/README.md

 # Notes on Installing a New RPI from Scratch

 Installing new Raspberry Pi from scratch from a Mac.
 Notes from 2021-01-20.
+Updated 2024-12-12.

+## Raspberry Pi Imager
+If using the Raspberry Pi Imager you may skip the following step.

 ## Downloading Raspberry image
 Go to https://www.raspberrypi.org/downloads.
 This will give you a bootable image on your SD-card.